 Darcy suddenly opened his eyes.
 Her eyes were very fine indeed.
 While he would never have considered her beautiful, he was drawn to her dark eyes that either had a twinkle in them when she smiled or a piercing glare when she was displeased.
 He grimaced when he considered that was often how she looked at him.

 He had listened to her converse with several people that evening.
-She seemed to have an intelligence that likely came from reading and studying under one of the finer masters.
+She seemed to have an intelligence that likely came from reading and studying, perhaps she had received an education under one of the finer masters.

 What a foolish infatuation I have developed!
 Miss Bennet is not only someone whom Bingley seems to greatly admire, but she is also so far beneath me!
 This is absurd, and something I need to conquer directly!

-He found himself unwittingly shaking his head and stifled a grumble.
+He found himself unwittingly shaking his head, and he stifled a grumble.
 His eyes turned to the others in the carriage.
 Gratefully, none of them seemed aware of the turmoil in which he found himself.
 For that, he was grateful.